 More fit notes have been handed out to patients in Wigan than in other parts of the country, new figures have revealed.

-A total of 41,172 fit notes - previously known as sick notes - were issued by GPs in the borough between April 2017 and March this year.
+A total of 66,489 fit notes, previously known as sick notes, were issued by borough GPs between April 2018 and March this year.

 The most common reason for doctors signing people off work was mental and behavioural disorders, such as stress.